AfnanAnsari748/enterprise-rag/README.md

 Enterprise RAG Chatbot is a domain-specific Q&A service that answers questions **strictly from your own PDF documents** — no hallucination, no out-of-scope answers.
 It combines hybrid search (keyword + semantic), neural reranking, and a locally-hosted LLM into a single FastAPI service, orchestrated by a stateful LangGraph pipeline with built-in evaluation and retry loops.

-> Designed for teams who need a private, auditable, self-hosted alternative to cloud AI assistants.

 ---

 ## Architecture & Pipeline Flow